-Your Raspberry Pi now has the AVS Device SDK installed and your credentials loaded, but your device still needs a refresh token to enable your client to maintain a connection to the Alexa Voice Service in the cloud.
-If you design an Alexa Built-in product and ship a million of them to your customers, they can all use the same Client ID and ProductID - but each individual device will require a unique refresh token to authenticate with AVS through Login With Amazon (LWA).
+Your Raspberry Pi now has the AVS Device SDK installed and your credentials loaded, but your device still needs a refresh token so your client maintains a connection to the Alexa Voice Service.
+If you design an Alexa-enabled product and ship a million of them to your customers, they can all use the same Client ID and ProductID - but each individual device will require a unique refresh token to authenticate with AVS through Login With Amazon (LWA).

-Normally, your customer would get a refresh token delivered when they activate your (their) device using a companion app, companion site, or code-based linking (CBL).
-For this tutorial, you'll be both the device maker and the customer - using the startsample.sh script to launch the Sample App and request a refresh token for your prototype device.
+Normally, your customer gets a refresh token delivered when they activate your (their) device using a companion app, companion site, or code-based linking (CBL).
+For this tutorial, you're both the device maker and the customer.
+You use the startsample.sh script to launch the Sample App and request a refresh token for your prototype device.

 cd /home/pi/ sudo bash startsample.sh